-- The overview of SQL statements, which includes the SQL template, the SQL template ID, the current time range of displayed SQL executions, the number of execution plans and the database in which the SQL statement is executed (see area 1 in the image below).
+- The overview of SQL statements, which includes the SQL template, the SQL template ID, the current time range of displayed SQL executions, the number of execution plans and the database in which the SQL statement is executed (area 1 in the following figure).

-- The execution plan list: If the SQL statement has multiple execution plans, this list is displayed.
-You can select different execution plans, and the details of the selected plans are displayed below the list.
-If there is only one execution plan, the list is not displayed (see area 2 below).
+- The execution plan list: If a SQL statement has multiple execution plans, this list is displayed.
+Besides text information of execution plans, TiDB v6.2.0 introduces visual execution plans, through which you can learn each operator of a statement and detailed information more intuitively.
+You can select different execution plans, and the details of the selected plans are displayed below the list (area 2 in the following figure).

 - Execution detail of plans, which displays the detailed information of the selected execution plans.
-See Execution plan in details (area 3 in the image below).
+See Execution plan in details (area 3 in the following figure).

 Execution details of plans